2017 Request for Proposals

 If you have questions about your project or its relevance, please email firstname.lastname@example.org.

 Solicitations are open to researchers affiliated with U.S. universities.
-Equitable Growth has two funding streams, Academic and Doctoral.
-Academic grants are open to researchers affiliated with a U.S. university, and Doctoral grants are open to graduate students currently enrolled in a doctoral program at a U.S. university.
-If you are currently a graduate student you may choose to apply for either an Academic or Doctoral grant, depending on the pool in which you’d like to compete.
+Equitable Growth has two funding streams, Academic and Doctoral/Post-Doctoral.
+Academic grants are open to researchers affiliated with a U.S. university.
+Doctoral/Post-Doctoral grants are open to graduate students currently enrolled in a doctoral program at a U.S. university, and to recent Ph.D. graduates currently in a post-doctoral position at a U.S. university.
+If you are currently a graduate student or in a post-doctoral position, you may choose to apply for either an Academic or Doctoral/Post-Doctoral grant, depending on the pool in which you’d like to compete.

-Equitable Growth is willing to fund a wide range of activities, including researcher salary and benefits, research assistance, data purchase, and costs associated with conducting experiments.
+Equitable Growth is willing to fund a wide range of activities, including researcher salary and benefits, research assistance, data purchase, and costs associated with conducting experiments or participating in professional conferences.
 Our grants cannot cover indirect overhead.

-Academic Grants are normally in the range of $25,000 to $100,000 over 12 to 30 months.
-We also consider proposals for larger grants for exceptional projects.
-Doctoral grants are funded at the $15,000 level over 12 months.
+Academic Grants will normally be in the range of $25,000 to $100,000 over 12 to 30 months.
+We will also consider proposals for larger grants for exceptional projects.
+Doctoral/Post-Doctoral grants are typically funded at the $15,000 level over 12 months.